What is unschooling?

-To begin with, unschooling is one type of homeschooling or homeschooling style.
+To begin with, unschooling is a style or type of homeschooling.
 The term unschooling is a word that is frequently used in the homeschooling world.
 In fact, there are even different types of unschooling.

 - “Are there any other radical unschoolers in this group?”